mamedev/mame/docs/source/techspecs/inputsystem.rst

   and neutral positions.
 They are used for analog joystick axes, displacement-sensitive pedals, paddle knobs, and other emulated inputs with a defined range.
-* **Relative analog fields** have a range with a defined minimum, maximum and starting positions.
+* **Relative analog fields** have a range with defined minimum, maximum and starting positions.
 On each update, the value accumulates and wraps when it passes either end of the range.
 Functionally, this is like the output of an up/down counter connected to an incremental encoder.
 They are used for mouse/trackball axes, steering wheels without limit stops, and other emulated inputs that have no range limits.
 * DIP switch, configuration and adjuster fields allow the user to set the value through MAME’s user interface.
 * Additional special field types are used to produce fixed or